suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // heartbeat and version are cached values

-	3. Device access and control APIs
+	3. Device access and control APIs (STATUS, UART, GPIO)

 		For device APIs, note that DEVICENAME is used instead of DEVICEID.
 		This strategy is more secure as the unique DEVICEID is not easily exposed in the HTTP packets.